sierkov/daedalus-turbo/README.md

   please use exactly the same setup as presented in the paper:
   Ubuntu Linux 22.04 LTS as your host OS.

-# Benchmark reproduction
+# Experiment reproduction
+The [experiment](./experiment/) directory contains source code of benchmarks and experiments discussed in the project's research reports.

+## Hardware and reproducibility

+To ensure that all experiments are reproducible, they were performed on bare-metal servers rented at [Vultr](https://www.vultr.com/products/bare-metal).
+Bare-metal servers reduce the possibility of alternative workloads affecting experiment results.

-Start a new AMD EPYC 7443P instance with Ubuntu 22.04 LTS as the image.
+Specifically, a server with a 24-core AMD EPYC 7443P CPU is used.
+This variant was chosen to better highlight the benefits of parallel processing.
+At the same time, since the primary users of Daedalus wallets are consumers, where applicable the experiments were additionally run with a reduced thread count of eight to simulate consumer-grade laptops.

+## Highly-parallel wallet-history reconstruction in Cardano blockchain

-An instance with exactly the same configuration as in the paper can be rented at [Vultr](https://www.vultr.com/products/bare-metal).
+Start a new bare-metal server with an AMD EPYC 7443P CPU running under Ubuntu 22.04 LTS.
+Servers with exactly the same configuration as in the paper can be rented at [Vultr](https://www.vultr.com/products/bare-metal).

 create a raid0 disk array and mount it under /data:
 ```